The Pentagon Are Developing An Insect Army And Critics Are Fearful Of A Pandora’s Box Being Opened Instead

 This new program will use aphids, leafhoppers, and whiteflies, insects which naturally spread viruses throughout crops anyway.
 Harnessing this behavior, Insect Allies will use gene editing to customize viruses towards their own gain.

-However, skeptical scientists and legal scholars have published their thoughts on the program in an article published in the journal, Science, on Thursday.
+However, skeptical scientists and legal scholars have published their thoughts on the program in an article published in the journal Science on Thursday.
 In the article, critics are fearful of the project opening a “Pandora’s box” in relation to what can be achieved with the program.
 They offer that the technology “may be widely perceived as an effort to develop biological agents for hostile purposes and their means of delivery.”

 DARPA’s program manager, Blake Bextine, refuted the claims made in the Science article, claiming that the insect army would be used for “peaceful purposes” in relation to helping farmers save their crops.

-“I don’t think that the public needs to be worried,” Bextine told The Washington Post.
+“I don’t think that the public needs to be worried,” Bextine told the Washington Post.
 “I don’t think that the international community needs to be worried.”

-Although, even Bextine stated that there was the potential for a “dual use” in relation to the program.
-However, according to The Washington Post, he also argued that the same could be said for “almost any advanced technology.”
+Bextine did state that there was the potential for a “dual use” in relation to the program.
+However, according to the Washington Post, he also argued that the same could be said for “almost any advanced technology.”

 “I think anytime you’re developing a new and revolutionary technology, there is that potential for dual-use capability.
 But that is not what we are doing.
 We are delivering positive traits to plants.
 We’re focused on that positive goal.
 We want to make sure we ensure food security, because food security is national security in our eyes”